Human Torch: Death and return

 To help the Thing cope with Mister Fantastic and the Invisible Woman's disappearance, the Human Torch takes him on a journey through the Multiverse using the Multisect in order to find them.
 They have not been able to find Mister Fantastic and the Invisible Woman as they return to Earth-616 empty-handed.
 The Human Torch and the Thing were reunited with Mister Fantastic and the Invisible Woman to help alongside other superheroes who were part of the Fantastic Four (including surprisingly X-Men's Iceman) fight the Griever at the End of All Things after Mister Fantastic persuaded the Griever to let him summon the Thing and the Human Torch.
 As the Thing and his teammates finally return to 616, while Future Foundation stays behind to keep learning multiverse, the Thing reveals to them that he proposed to Alicia and they are about to get married soon.
 Although the Baxter Building is now owned by a new superhero team Fantastix, the Thing allows his teammates to use his hometown Yancy Street as their current operation base.
-He later becomes engaged with an Unparalleled named Skye at Planet Spyre, who then joins the Fantastic Four to learn about Earth and its other superheroes besides them.
+He later becomes engaged to an Unparalleled superhero named Sky from the planet Spyre, who then travels back to Earth with him and joins the Fantastic Four.
+Their relationship is brief however, when Johnny cheats on her with Victorious, a hero from Latveria and fiancé of Doctor Doom.

-Due to Doctor Doom's mechanism, Johnny Storm's permanently stuck in his Human Torch form.
-After saving the Watchers, restoring Uatu's power, returning Nick Fury Sr. back to normal, as well as freeing Galactus from being controlled by a Destroyer Armor, with the help of other superheroes across the universe, including Doom against the during Reckoning War, Johnny decides to stay at Spyre for a cure to be able to deactivate his Human Torch form once more.
+During a conflict at Doom's wedding, where his infidelity with Victorious is revealed, Johnny Storm becomes permanently stuck in his Human Torch form and his powers are boosted to the point where it is unsafe for him to be around others.

+During the Reckoning War storyline, Johnny unites various cosmic factions and leads their armies to defend the Watchers.
+Once the multiverse is saved, Johnny opts to return to Spyre with Sky so that her people can cure him and return him to normal.